SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 ![Email - Access Review completed](<../../.gitbook/assets/monitor-permissions-review\_email-after (2) (2) (3) (2) (2) (1).png>)

 To view sites where the Access Review was not completed, click the **View Uncompleted Tasks** button.
-If already signed in to SysKit Point, you will be redirected to the **Access Review** report.
+If you are already signed in to SysKit Point, you will be redirected to the **Access Review** report.
 Here, you can:

 * **See that all tasks where the Access Review was not completed have the status set to Overdue (1)**
 * **Select one or multiple workspaces (2)**